stvemillertime/Cerebro/README.md

 # Cerebro

+!
+Note!
+This is a duplication of a previous project https://github.com/stairwell-inc/threat-research/tree/main/cerebro-string-mutations.

-Scripts and lists to help you brute force YARA friendly string mutations.
++Cerebro+ is a collection of scripts and lists to help you brute force YARA friendly string mutations.

 - Reference Blog: https://stairwell.com/news/hunting-with-weak-signals/